-In situ measurements can also help us better understand aerosol optical properties.
-The most common instruments are the nephelometer and Aethalometer, which can measure the wavelength-dependent optical parameters like scattering and absorption coefficients of aerosol particles (Anderson et al., 1996; Zieger et al., 2011; Drinovec et al., 2015).
-The aerosol optical parameters are determined by particle size distribution, particle shape, and complex refractive index (Bohren and Huffman, 2008; Yao et al., 2022).
-The size distribution can be measured by different kinds of particle sizers like the scanning mobility particle sizer (SMPS), optical particle counter (OPC), and aerodynamic particle sizer (APS).
-The aerosol complex refractive index is related to the aerosol chemical composition which can be measured by aerosol mass spectrometry, as well as the relative humidity (Zieger et al., 2015).
-For decades, these in situ aerosol characterization instruments not only provided valuable datasets at ground level (Huang et al., 2019; Jiang et al., 2022) but also were deployed on aircraft, balloons, mountains (Zieger et al., 2012), and unpiloted aerial vehicles to get vertical profiles of aerosol parameters (Bahreini et al., 2003; Zhen et al., 2018; Brunamonti et al., 2021).
+In-situ measurements can also help us better understand aerosol optical properties.
+The most common instruments are the nephelometer and aethalometer, which can measure the wavelength-dependent optical parameters like seatter scattering and absorption coefficients of aerosol particles (Anderson et al., 1996; Drinovec et al., 2015)(Anderson et al., 1996; Zieger et al., 2011; Drinovec et al.

+.
+The aerosol optical parameters are determined by particle size distribution, particle shape, and complex refractive index

+- 70 (Bohren and Huffman, 2008; Yao et al., 2022).
+The size distribution can be measured by different kinds of particle sizers like Scanning Mobility Particle Sizer (SMPS), Optical Particle Counter (OPC), and Aerodynamic Particle Sizer (APS).
+The aerosol complex refractive index is related to the aerosol chemical composition which can be measured by aerosol mass spectrometry as well as the relative humidity (Zieger et al., 2015).
+For decades, these in-situ aerosol characterization instruments not only provided valuable datasets at ground level (Huang et al., 2019; Jiang et al., 2022) but also were deployed on aircraft, balloons, - 75 mountains (Zieger et al., 2012), and unmanned aerial vehicles to get vertical profiles of aerosol parameters (Bahreini et al., 2003; Zhen et al., 2018; Brunamonti et al., 2021).

-Although many results have reported aerosol measurements by lidar (Matthias and Bösenberg, 2002; Pappalardo et al., 2014; Hofer et al., 2020), there are fewer reports on the comparison of in situ measurement with lidar measurement to quantify the uncertainties in the lidar retrievals (Xiafukaiti et al., 2020; Düsing et al., 2018).
-In addition, most vertically pointing lidar systems have overlap gap between the detector's field of view and the laser beam from tens of meters to around 1000 m, which makes it difficult to get valid measurement near the surface (Wandinger and Ansmann, 2002) to compare with ground-level in situ measurements.
-However, scanning lidar can conduct horizontal measurements, allowing us to get vertical profiles of the aerosol particles and boundary layer structure near the ground level (Althausen et al., 2000).
-In addition, scanning aerosol lidar can also determine lidar ratios to reduce the uncertainties in the lidar retrievals (Fernald, 1984; Zhang et al., 2022).
+LIDAR is a powerful tool to measure the spatial distribution and optical parameters of aerosol (Böckmann et al., 2004; Matthais et al., 2004 - Although many results have reported aerosol measurements by LIDAR (Matthias and Bösenberg, 2002; Pappalardo et al., 2014b; Hofer et al., 2020), there are fewer reports on comparison of in-situ

+- 80 measurement with LIDAR measurement to quantify uncertainties of LIDAR retrievals (Düsing et al., 2018; Xiafukaiti et al., 2020; Düsing et al., 2018).
+In addition, most vertical pointing LIDAR systems have overlap gap between the detector's field of view and the laser beam from tens to around one thousand meters, which makes it difficult to get valid measurement near the surface (Wandinger and Ansmann, 2002) to compare with ground level in-situ measurements.
+However, scanning LIDAR can conduct horizontal measurements allowing to get vertical profiles of aerosol particles and boundary layer - 85 structure near the ground level (Althausen et al., 2000).
+In addition, scanning aerosol LIDAR can also determine LIDAR ratios to reduce the uncertainties in the LIDAR retrievals (Fernald, 1984a; Zhang et al., 2022).
+In recent years, vertical profiles of aerosol are also investigated more and more by Unmanned Aerial Vehicles (UAV) and

-In recent years, vertical profiles of aerosol have also been investigated more and more by unpiloted aerial vehicles (UAVs) and lidar.
-For example, Liu et al. (2020) used the UAVs and lidar to study the vertical distribution of PM{2.5} and interactions with the atmospheric boundary layer during the development of heavy haze pollution.
-Ferrero et al. (2019) compared the backscatter coefficient retrieved from lidar with that calculated from aerosol size distributions measured by OPC on tethered balloons in the Arctic to study the role of aerosol chemistry and dust composition in a closure experiment.
-Zhang et al. (2021) compared boundary layer heights retrieved from aerosol lidar and tethered balloon measurements in semi-arid regions.
-Liu et al. (2021) found that the wind shear generating turbulence reshaped the vertical profiles of parameters such as potential temperature (θ) and PM{2.5} in the nocturnal boundary layer, which was the key factor leading to the development of entrainment at nighttime.
-Reineman et al. (2016) used ship-launched fixedwing UAVs to measure the marine atmospheric boundary layer and ocean surface processes.
-In addition, the vertical profiles of atmospheric parameters related to aerosol process such as temperature (Zarco-Tejada et al., 2012), relative humidity (Spiess et al., 2007), wind (Spiess et al., 2007), and ozone concentration (Guimarães et al., 2019) are also obtained from UAV flights.
+LIDAR.
+For example, Liu et al. (2020) used the UAVs and LIDAR to study the vertical distribution of $PM{2.5}$ and interactions with the atmospheric boundary layer during the development of heavy haze pollution.
+Ferrero et al. (2019) compared the

+90 backscatter backscattering coefficient retrieved from LIDAR with that calculated from aerosol size distributions measured by OPC on tethered balloons in the Arctic to study the role of aerosol chemistry and dust composition in a closure experiment.

+Zhang et al. (2021) compared boundary layer heights retrieved from aerosol LIDAR and tethered balloon measurements in semi-arid regions.
+Liu et al. (2021) found that wind shear generating turbulence reshaped the vertical profiles of parameters such as potential temperature (θ) and PM{2.5} in the nocturnal boundary layer, which was the key factor leading to the de-